-Our short paper on Interactive Visual Explanations for Deep Drug Repurposing received the Best Paper Award at ICML 2021 Interpretable ML in Healthcare Workshop.
+Our short paper on Interactive Visual Explanations for Deep Drug Repurposing received the Best Paper Award at the ICML Interpretable ML in Healthcare Workshop.
 Stay tuned for more news on this evolving project.

 We are excited to be at ICML 2021 where we will present 1 paper at Workshop on Socially Responsible Machine Learning, 1 paper at Workshop on Theoretic Foundation, Criticism, and Application Trend of Explainable AI, 2 papers at Workshop on Interpretable Machine Learning in Healthcare, and 1 paper at Workshop on Computational Biology.
 Congratulations to fantastic students!